Close Menu

 Electronic Filing and Direct Deposit

 Filing electronically with direct deposit is the fastest way to receive a refund, typically within 21 days.
 Electronic filing reduces errors and speeds up processing compared to paper returns.
-Most tax software options support e-filing and direct deposit, making it a convenient choice.
+Most tax software options support e-filing and direct deposit, making them convenient choices.

 Organizing Your Documents